Virtual classes for the working mathematician: Applications to moduli spaces of stable maps

-Let $X$ be a smooth projective variety over $\mathbb C$, $\beta\in H_2(X,\mathbb Z)^+$, $(g,n)\in\mathbb N^2$.
-The moduli space of stable maps $\MM{g}{n}{X}{\beta}$ is the set of isomorphism classes of maps $[f:(C,x_1,\ldots,x_n)\to X]$ such that: \begin{enumerate} \item $C$ is a projective, connected, reduced, nodal curve of genus $g$, \item $x_1,\ldots,x_n$ are distinct smooth points of $C$, \item the map $f$ satisfies $f_*[C]=\beta$, \item stability condition: any contracted component of geometric genus 0 has at least 3 special points (i.e. nodes or markings), and any contracted curve of genus 1 has at least 1 special point. \end{enumerate}
+In this section we define moduli spaces of stable maps, which are useful compactifications of spaces of curves embedded in a given space.
+For an application of moduli spaces of stable maps to enumerative geometry see~\cite{k}. \begin{Definition}[\cite{k}] Let $X$ be a smooth projective variety over $\mathbb C$, $\beta\in H_2(X,\mathbb Z)^+$, $(g,n)\in\mathbb N^2$, where $H_2(X,\mathbb Z)^+$ denotes the semigroup of homology classes of algebraic curves modulo torsion.
+The moduli space of stable maps $\MM{g}{n}{X}{\beta}$ parametrises $[f\colon (C,x_1,\ldots,x_n)\to X]$ such that: \begin{enumerate}\itemsep=0pt \item[(1)] $C$ is a projective, connected, reduced, nodal curve of genus $g$, \item[(2)] $x_1,\ldots,x_n$ are distinct smooth points of $C$, \item[(3)] the map $f$ satisfies $f_*[C]=\beta$, \item[(4)] stability condition: any contracted component of geometric genus 0 has at least 3 special points (i.e. nodes or markings), and any contracted curve of genus 1 has at least 1 special point. \end{enumerate} \end{Definition}